 The Brazilian underground offers the following goods and services to prospective clientele:

 - Banking Trojans: 45 percent of all banking transactions in Brazil occur in the digital domain with 130 machines per 100,000 adults – a greater density of ATMs than the United Kingdom, France, or Germany.
-As a result, Trojan-based techniques are popular and being used to steal user credentials from botware, including domain name system (DNS) poisoning, fake browser windows, malicious browser extensions, and malicious proxies.
+As a result, Trojan-based techniques are popular and being used to steal user credentials from botware, including Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. name system (DNS) poisoning, fake browser windows, malicious browser extensions, and malicious proxies.

 - Business Application Account Credentials: Credential theft, particularly for popular business services, is an increasing occurrence as confidential data is a premium in Brazil.
 For example, such services offered by Unitfour’s inTouch and Serasa Experian have been observed being sold in the underground.
 Unitfour’s online marketing service, InTouch, has the capability to keep and access potential or existing customer personal information, which made it a target for cybercriminals.
 Such is the case with Serasa Experian.